All Episodes

 I've always thought that in their hearts and souls, liberals love it when we have bad military entanglements because it allows them to say, see, this is not the way to solve problems in the world today.

-This is no different than Kerry, who talks about them how how stupid they are.
+This is no different than Kerry, who talks about them how stupid they are.

-They don't get an education, they're gonna end up stuck in a rock.
+And if they don't get an education, they're going to end up stuck in Iraq.

 Cavuto then says, but if someone signs up for service, I mean, you know what the risks are.